matrixji/python-milvus-server/README.md

 - Using setup.py to install `python-milvus-server`
   - `python setup.py install` to install it.
   - `python setup.py bdist_wheel` to build binary package (wheel and setuptools is required).

+### macOS

+Similar with under Linux, but you need to install the dependencies on your macos by yourself.
+It could be done with scripts/install_deps.sh from [milvus](https://github.com/milvus-io/milvus).

 ## Usage